hot-glue-for-rails/hot-glue/README.md

 • Adds `--hidden` option
 Pass a list of fields, like include or show-only.
 This will make the field hidden on the form *but still updated via its submission*

+• Show only fields associations are now safe-nil using `&` to not crash if the association doesn't exist